 Commitment and Recognitions

-Deeply connected to her adopted island, Rossella has used art as a tool for dialogue and social commitment, conceiving projects such as Colors Revolution in Lampedusa and the exhibition “Lampedusa Porta della Vita” (Lampedusa Gate of Life).
+Rossella feels a strong bond with her adopted island.
+She uses art for dialogue and social change.
+One of her projects is Colors Revolution in Lampedusa.
+Another is the exhibition “Lampedusa Porta della Vita” (Lampedusa Gate of Life).

 Recently, her career has seen further expansion and important milestones:

 - 2023: She inaugurated her small atelier in Lampedusa, establishing a permanent exhibition.
-In the same year, she participated in the collective exhibition “Visioni d’Autore” (Visions of the Author) held in Lampedusa, and in an art residency and collective exhibition at the Arteria Art Gallery in Barcelona.
+In the same year, she took part in the group exhibition “Visioni d’Autore” (Visions of the Author) in Lampedusa.
+She also joined an art residency and another group exhibition at the Arteria Art Gallery in Barcelona.

-- 2024: One of her paintings was temporarily exhibited at the Museum of Lampedusa, a significant recognition of her connection to the island.
+- 2024: One of her paintings was temporarily shown at the Museum of Lampedusa.
+This marked an important recognition of her bond with the island.

-- 2025: She held a solo exhibition at Casa Artom in Venice, curated by Alessandra Von Burgh and Lauren Formica.
+- 2025: She had a solo exhibition at Casa Artom in Venice.
+It was curated by Alessandra Von Burgh and Lauren Formica.

 Media